 “On the surface you wouldn’t think what we are doing is complex, but in fact we are probably dotmailer’s most automated customer with up to 800,000 emails being sent out in a month covering all cities, including localised language campaigns, real-time and dynamic content.
 The variations of templates and content is pretty far reaching and continually growing.
 Ensuring each person gets tailored content can be challenging and that is why automation and programs built on rules are fundamental for us.”

 “To achieve a task like that without massive automation would be impossible without an army of people in the department,” he continues, “But by using automation we have been able to streamline the process to an unprecedented degree.”

 One example of automation is the use of abandoned basket triggers.
 If a visitor to the site adds passes to their basket but then does not complete the purchase, the system waits for a period before sending out a prompt.
 As Oliver points out, “Ensuring we are only sending these emails to people we believe are yet to buy the pass is essential, but it can be difficult to be 100% certain of this as some people will purchase through a partner/travel agent or simply use a different email address.”

-However, we can be pretty accurate with this as our sales system, operating system and dotdidigtal are all integrated, which Oliver comments is not at all surprising.
-“Having the systems integrated and talking to each other means we can segment in dotdigital Engagement Cloud correctly, ensuring those that do convert are then removed from certain programs and added to others.”
+However, we can be pretty accurate with this as our sales system, operating system and Dotdigital are all integrated, which Oliver comments is not at all surprising.
+“Having the systems integrated and talking to each other means we can segment in Dotdigital correctly, ensuring those that do convert are then removed from certain programs and added to others.”

 Overall Oliver is pleased with the ability to quickly and easily track the ROI of email and the impact it has, another reason it sits at the core of their